incorporating soil assay, analysis and recommendations. How to interpret a soil analysis. Study includes nutrient balancing,

 |Training Programs... at "a school of a different order"

-The schedule has been set for our 2014 on-farm agriculture training
+The schedule has been set for our 2019 spring season on-farm agriculture

-programs.
-We are offering five-day programs but encourage you to arrive
+training programs.
+We are offer a five-day program but encourage you to

-the Sunday afternoon before the session begins and you are welcome to
+arrive the Sunday evening before the session begins and we will finish late

-stay through the Sabbath and depart the following Sunday morning.
-We
+Sabbath and depart the following Sunday morning.
+See course

-See course descriptions at the bottom of this page for the standard five
+descriptions at the bottom of this page for the standard five day program.

 Each course will include intensive classroom study and exposure to